dishantmalik/Security/Networking/DNS.md

 In tele-communications or Computer Networking, DNS is used to perform resolution of domain names to its corresponding IP addresses or vice-versa.

+DNS uses TCP or UDP for communications.
+Mostly, UDP is used but for zone transfers and if the message increases 512 bytes, TCP is used.

 ## DNS Follows hierarchical name space

  Domain Name Space - The Domain name space is an inverted-tree structure with the root at the top